 - a.
-True validation of the accuracy of a VDatum ellipsoidal SEP value is achieved by obtaining a GPS height observation at a point wherein the tidal datum is known.
-Presumably data from all tidal bench marks with historical datums are already incorporated into VDatum and QC requirements represent points/areas "far" from those nodal locations - b.
-Traditional water level observations tied to the ellipsoid, acquired for 30 days or more, provide an accurate point-check on the SEP.
-Such ellipsoid tidal datum observations may be conducted using an ellipsoidally-referenced water level gauge.
-Less accurate checks using water level observations of less than 30 days may be employed using the ERS vessel as a "tide buoy" or water level "altimeter", followed by traditional comparison to water levels from a primary NWLON station
+A thorough validation of the accuracy of a modeled SEP value is achieved by obtaining a GPS height observation at a point wherein the tidal datum is known.
+Ideally, data from all tidal benchmarks with historical datums are already incorporated into VDatum or ERTDM, and thus QC requirements represent points/ areas "far" from those established observations. - b.
+Traditional water level observations tied to the ellipsoid, acquired for 30 days or more, present a sufficient point-check on the SEP.
+Such ellipsoid tidal datum observations may be conducted using an ellipsoid-referenced water level gauge.
+Less accurate checks using water level observations of less than 30 days may be employed using the ERS vessel as a "tide buoy" or water level "altimeter", followed by traditional comparison to water levels from a primary NWLON station.

-2. ERS / Zoned Hydrography Comparisons
+2. ERS / Tide-Corrected Hydrography Comparisons

 - a.
-A basic test methodology that includes the acquisition and processing of sounding data in the "traditional" manner (i.e., reduction to chart datum using water levels, discrete zoning, and/or TCARI), and then compared to ellipsoidally-referenced data.
-Such VDatum verification survey lines should be conducted according to the following basic guidelines: - i.
+A basic test methodology that includes the acquisition and processing of sounding data in the "traditional" manner (i.e., reduction to chart datum using water levels, discrete zoning, and TCARI), and then compared to ellipsoid-referenced data.
+SEP verification survey lines should be conducted according to the following nominal guidelines: - i.
 Line spacing is such that the high-frequency character of the overall SEP surface is sampled.
-These specific line spacing requirements are detailed in the PI and SOW and are dictated by the local geoid and topography of the sea surface (TSS) - ii.
-Such spatial sampling is adequate to compute a ERZT separation surface (Section 3.6.2)
+These specific line spacing requirements are detailed in the PI and SOW and are dictated by the local geoid and topography of the sea surface or mean dynamic ocean topography (TSS, MDOT). - ii.
+Spatial sampling is adequate to compute a ERZT separation surface (Section 3.5.2.1).